-To start, Marion did proof-of-concepts with Monte Carlo and Bigeye.
+To start, Marion did proof-of-concepts with other vendors.

-“The solutions were good but overly complex and tedious to implement,” Marion said.
+“The other options were good but overly complex and tedious to implement,” Marion said.

 “For what I needed, it would have been boiling the ocean,” Marion said.
 “And paying for it too.”